Hack23/cia-compliance-manager/docs/architecture/MINDMAP.md

 # CIA Compliance Manager Mindmap

-This mindmap provides a visual overview of the CIA Compliance Manager's architecture, components, and key concepts.
+This mindmap provides a visual overview of the CIA Compliance Manager components, relationships, and concepts.
+It serves as a mental model to understand how different parts of the system fit together.

 ## 📚 Related Architecture Documentation